ibalampanis/sustainable-living/CODE_OF_CONDUCT.md

 + Meet the proposed formal requirements, by using unambiguous and inclusive language
 + Be open and make good use of criticism
 + Treat your colleagues as you want to be treated
++ Share information, so everyone is on the same view at all times
 + Follow the practices and standards stated on README.md